 The work of several master jewelers is featured on this page.

 A MOST unusual bracelet.
-In fact, it is likely the only one of its kind: a tufa cast bracelet with a scarab set in gold, made and signed by BOTH Charles Loloma and one of his long-time apprentices (1973-1977), Karen McCullough who died in a small plain accident in 1983.
+In fact, it is likely the only one of its kind: a tufa cast bracelet with a scarab set in gold, made and signed by BOTH Charles Loloma and one of his long-time apprentices (1973-1977), Karen McCullough who died in a small plane accident in 1983.
 1.25 inches wide and made for a small wrist.
-(SANTA FE)
+ON HOLD (SANTA FE)

 A great buckle set with a nice range of natural Bisbee turquoise by Arland Ben.
 Ben, like Tracey below, has had a career as an actor as well.
 This buckle was made for a 1.5 inch belt and measures 2 by 3 inches. $2400.
 (SANTA FE)